-The Cape Hatteras Lighthouse, authorized by Congress in 1794 to help prevent shipwrecks, was the first lighthouse built in the region.
-The original structure was lost to erosion and Civil War damage; this 1870 replacement is, at 210 feet, the tallest brick lighthouse in the United States.
+Authorized by Congress in 1794 to help prevent shipwrecks, this was the first lighthouse built in the region.
+The original structure was lost to erosion and Civil War damage; this 1870 replacement, 30 miles south of Rodanthe, is, at 210 feet, the tallest brick lighthouse in the United States.
 Endangered by the sea, in 1999 the lighthouse was actually raised and rolled some 2,900 feet inland to its present location.
 A visitor center is located near the base of the lighthouse.

 Aug 10, 2010